nuncjo/Delver/README.rst

 ========================

 Programmatic web browser/crawler in Python.
-Alternative to Machanize, RoboBrowser, MechanicalSoup and others but with cleaner more pythonic and modern API.
-Projects like Mechanize were built on top on api taken from Perl language (not pythonic).
-Delver won't use BeautifulSoup but strict power of Request and Lxml.
-Delver will have much more features and methods usefull in scraping "out of the box".
+Alternative to Machanize, RoboBrowser, MechanicalSoup and others.
+Strict power of Request and Lxml.
+Some features and methods usefull in scraping "out of the box".
-Lots of features are still in progress.

 .. code-block:: bash